Skjuber/Article-Reader/README.md

 ## Features

--Homepage: Displays all articles grouped by categories and sorted chronologically.
+- Homepage: Displays all articles grouped by categories and sorted chronologically.
--Latest news widget: Features infinite scroll functionality for seamless browsing.
+- Latest news widget: Features infinite scroll functionality for seamless browsing.
--Category page: Every category is clickable, leading to a page displaying all articles from that specific category.
+- Category page: Every category is clickable, leading to a page displaying all articles from that specific category.
--Search filter: Allows users to search for articles by name.
+- Search filter: Allows users to search for articles by name.
--Bookmarking: Users can bookmark their favorite articles.
+- Bookmarking: Users can bookmark their favorite articles.
 This data is stored in the app state/browser storage.
--Favorites category: Bookmarking an article will add it to the 'Favorites' category on the homepage.
+- Favorites category: Bookmarking an article will add it to the 'Favorites' category on the homepage.

 # Installation